LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 Despite this, I feel it is at least important to know what rules you can implement given your circumstance.

 Below is my interpretation and my personal take for NASA's rules.
-From the sources I have read they really just regurgitate NASA's rules which is nice, but not inciteful.
+From the sources I have read they really just regurgitate NASA's rules which is nice but not inciteful.
+NASA has their rules for their environment, but how applicable are these rules to general coding?
 The NASA power of 10 doc that most people see is a good document, but it doesn't provide the more niche details as the JPL C Standard and MISRA C documents.
 I would heavily suggest you read the documentation in sources as it provides insight into their expectations and reasonings.